sarabirdy/ispy_python/README.md

 Setup:

 1. Create a database 'iSpy_features' and upload the dump.sql into it
-2. Make sure the settings in config.py match your database username and password
+2. Make sure the settings in the config section of main.py match your database credentials, or use the command line flags -u and -p for your username and password and change the config.py file that's created later.
+Also check the address for the robot, if you're using one.
 3. Create a folder within the repo named 'SVM_model_777'.
-This is where the image models reside
+This is where the image models reside.
-4. If running for the first time, make sure that 'setup = True' is set in config.py.
-This will clean the database and build the initial models
-5. The setup function in main.py needs to run models.build with game 0 and then game 15 to first determine which tags get models and then build a more robust model (Already set up this way, change the setup function at your own risk)
-6. If not the first time to run the simulation, you can change setup to False, but that won't clean out the old answers/start fresh
+4. Make sure you use the -s flag to run setup the first time you run the program.
+If you're planning on using the image models at any point, either use -i now to set them up or run both -s and -i at a later point.
+The image models won't work without having prior run setup with them turned on.

 Run:
 - Execute 'python main.py' from within the ispy_python directory
+- Use -h if you want to see all the options for running the program

 Dependencies:
 - Python Setup Tools